KyraSolutions/CenterPoint/README.md

       year={2021},
     }

-**Docker Integration**
+## Modifications to the original
+### Docker Integration
-A Dockerfile and its corresponding build/run scripts are included i this forked CenterPoint repo.
+A Dockerfile and its corresponding build/run scripts are included in this forked CenterPoint repo.
 To run this repo with docker, simply build it and run.
 No need to follow all the instructions in the INSTALL readme.
 This build script will install `apex`, `nuscenes-devkit` and `spconv`.
 ```
 ./build.sh --clean
 ```